pamboukian/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+ ### Brief Description

+The code using in `main.cpp` I implemented consists of four main parts.

+- Setting flags
+- Detecting  using sensor fusion data
+- Judgement
+- Trajectory generation

+And detail comment is in `main.cpp` .

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).